-Because the system has many backup features, it is possible to continue operating after errors are reported.
-If uncleared errors are still present, an icon will flash in the AWACS button.
+Because the system has many back-up features, it is possible to continue operating after errors are reported.
+If un-cleared errors are still present, an icon will flash in the AWACS button.
 Selecting this button at any time will switch back to the AWACS screen.

-Information messages can be cleared by selecting them and then leaving the Information messages, eg "Control AWACS screen.
+Information messages can be cleared by selecting them and then leaving the AWACS screen.
 Warning and Fatal Error messages can only be cleared by clearing the error and restoring the system to its normal operational state.